Immortal Light

 Immortal Light (Unvergängliches Licht) is a 1951 West German drama film directed by Arthur Maria Rabenalt and starring Rudolf Forster, Cornell Borchers and Volker von Collande.
-It was shot at the Bavaria Studios in Munich.
+It was shot at the Bavaria Studios in Munich and on location in Paris.
 The film's sets were designed by the art directors Willi A. Herrmann and Heinrich Weidemann.

+Synopsis

+After a happy upbringing the death of Michèle Printemps's father leaves her in the hands of her cruel mother who tries to sell her into a life of prostitution in Paris.
+She escapes this life when she meets the young engineer and aspiring racing driver René Garnier.
+However, after discovering that she has a serious illness, she pushes him away, selflessly wanting him to concentrate on his own career.